Mortgage Calculator

 Refinancing NeedOnly if rates drop significantlyOften refinance before adjustment

-The following table shows estimated monthly principal and interest payments for common loan amounts at various interest rates on a 30-year fixed mortgage.
-Use this quick reference to estimate your payment range before using our calculator for a precise breakdown.
+The table below shows sample monthly principal and interest payments for common loan amounts at several rates on a 30-year fixed mortgage.
+Use it as a quick check before running your own numbers.

 Loan Amount5.5% Rate6.0% Rate6.5% Rate7.0% Rate7.5% Rate